 The ECJ has a lower (the General Court) and higher (the Court of Justice) courts.
-The homepage presents users with the ability to search by court, case number, party names, and dates.
+The homepage presents users with the ability to search by Court, Case number, Party names, and Dates.
 The results of a search are a case’s judgment and opinion.
-In addition to the options provided by the general search, the advanced search has the following options by which users can search: Case status, Documents, ECLI, Text, Subject-matter, Procedure and result, References to case-law or legislation, Systematic classification scheme, Formation of the Court, Judge-Rapporteur, Advocate General, Source of a question referred for a preliminary ruling, and Authentic language.
+In addition to the options provided by the general search, the advanced search has the following options by which users can search: Case status, Court, Case number, Party names, Documents, Provisions of national and international law referred to, ECLI, Date, Text, Subject-matter, Procedure and result, References to case-law or legislation, Systematic classification scheme, Formation of the Court, Judge-Rapporteur, Advocate General, Source of a question referred for a preliminary ruling, and Authentic language.

-The Charter of Fundamental Rights of the European Union can be found at EUR-Lex, the website to EU law.
+The Charter of Fundamental Rights of the European Union, as well as other documents of the European Union can be found at EUR-Lex, the website to EU law.
 Click on the EU Law & Related Documents tab and then Treaties.
 The Charter is under Treaties Currently in Force.

-For more information about the European Union, see the following:
+For more information about the European Union, see the following GlobaLex articles:

-- Alison Drake, UPDATE: European Union Legal Materials: An Infrequent User’s Guide, GlobaLex (November/December 2016)
+- Alison Drake, UPDATE: European Union Legal Materials: An Infrequent User’s Guide

-- Patrick Overy, UPDATE: European Union – A Guide to Tracing Working Documents, GlobaLex (July/August 2016)
+- Patrick Overy, UPDATE: European Union – A Guide to Tracing Working Documents

 - African Human Rights Law Reports